cyrus-and/chrome-remote-interface/README.md

     a target or its numeric index relative to the array;
   - a target `object` like those returned by the `New` and `List` methods;
-  - a `string` representing the raw WebSocket URL, in this case `host` and `port` are not used to fetch the target list.
+  - a `string` representing the raw WebSocket URL, in this case `host` and `port` are not used to fetch the target list, yet they are used to complete the URL if relative.

   Defaults to a function which returns the first available target according to the implementation (note that at most one connection can be established to the